 Our plan has free interpreter services available to answer questions from non-English speaking members.
 We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
 You may choose to enroll in Blue Advantage's Digital Documents program.
 This program allows you to access your Blue Advantage plan documents, including this Evidence of Coverage, via the Blue Advantage member portal instead of traditional paper booklets.
-You can view Blue Advantage documents at <a href="https://documents.org/blue-https://
+You can view Blue Advantage documents at bcbslamemberportal.com, or download them from the member portal.
+You may also request copies of your documents by contacting Customer Service at the phone number on the back cover of this booklet.
+We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
+To get information from us in a way that works for you, please call Customer Service.